SAP/open-ux-tools/.changeset/dull-ladybugs-drop.md

 '@sap-ux/odata-service-writer': minor
 ---

-support the exclusion of annotations from manifest json for cap projects
+Add support for CAP project services and annotations, based on the service type.